 I also realized after my first attempt at this recipe that the sauce got too watered down while baking (#rawcabbageproblems), but adding a tablespoon of arrowroot starch or organic corn starch is enough to solve that problem.
 Low-carbers, rest assured it only adds about 7g of carbs to the entire pan of low-carb cabbage enchiladas.

 - 2 bell peppers, chopped (I like using 1 red and 1 yellow)

 - 1 tsp dried oregano

-- 1 Tbsp arrowroot starch or organic corn starch (This helps thicken the sauce.
-I like this arrowroot starch and this organic corn starch.)
+- 1 Tbsp arrowroot starch or organic corn starch (see notes)

 - Enchilada Sauce:

 - 2 tsp coconut sugar or other sweetener

 - 1 tsp garlic powder